james-burke-codes/bottle-rack/README.md

 ## Dependencies

-The only required dependency is bottle-mold, which is used to promote cleaner code in your services by removing boiler plate code from services.
+The only required dependency is bottle-mold, which is used to promote cleaner code in your services by removing boilerplate code from services.
 It includes:

 * handling CORS
 * ORM plugin configuration